mwanzia5/mwanzia5/README.md

 # Hi there!
 I'm Shem Mwanzia

 ## About Me
-I am a skilled Back End Developer <br>and Database Specialist with expertise in Bash Scripting, Python, and Networks.
+I am a skilled Full-Stack Developer

-## Skills
-- Back End Development
-- Databases: MySQL, PostgreSQL
-- Bash Scripting
-- Python
-- Networking

 ## Get In Touch
 - LinkedIn: [Shem Mwanzia](https://www.linkedin.com/in/shem-mwanzia)